Adelaide Pollen Count

 Why is pollen only monitored for part of the year?

 In South Australia, most temperate grasses begin to flower in spring-time and peak over October to November.
-Daily pollen monitoring is done during this peak pollen season.
+Daily pollen count monitoring is done during this peak pollen season.
 However, subtropical grasses, which are also present in Adelaide, may continue to flower throughout summer and autumn.
 Depending on weather there may also be days when pollen is high at these times of the year.

 Why is there no pollen forecast for Adelaide?